Jetting into the dark side: a precision search for dark matter

 Evidence of new phenomena would be seen in an excess of collision events with large MET when compared to the Standard Model expectation.
 Accurately predicting the different background contributions was a key challenge, as several abundant Standard Model processes could exactly mimic the signal topology – such as the production of a jet plus a Z boson, which then decays to two neutrinos that also leave ATLAS without being directly detected.

 Physicists used a combination of data-driven techniques and high-precision theoretical calculations to estimate the Standard Model background.
 The total background uncertainty in the signal region ranges from about 1% to 4% in the range of MET between 200 GeV and 1.2 TeV.
 The shape of the MET spectrum was used to enhance the discrimination power between signals and backgrounds, thus increasing the discovery potential.
 Figure 2 shows a comparison of the MET spectrum observed in the entire dataset collected from the ATLAS experiment during Run 2 (2015–2018), and the Standard Model expectation.

-- Search for new physics in events with jets and missing transverse momentum in proton–proton collisions at 13 TeV with the ATLAS detector (ATLAS-CONF-2020-048)
+- Search for new phenomena in events with an energetic jet and missing transverse momentum in proton–proton collisions at 13 TeV with the ATLAS detector (arXiv: 2102.10874, see figures, original CONF Note: ATLAS-CONF-2020-048)

 - ICHEP 2020 presentation by Ben Carlson: Dark Matter searches with the ATLAS detector

 - See also the full lists of ATLAS Conference Notes and ATLAS Physics Papers.